gvwilson/thirdbit/_posts/2014/2014-12-03-summarizing-the-news.md

   We'll talk about all of this at the Dec 4 lab meeting
-  (which takes place at 10:00 and again at 19:00, both times Eastern &mdash; see
-  <a href="https://etherpad.mozilla.org/swc-labmeeting-2014-11">this Etherpad</a> for connection details).
+  (which takes place at 10:00 and again at 19:00, both times Eastern &mdash; see this Etherpad for connection details).
   Hope to see you there...
 </p>